All times are in Eastern Standard Time (EST).

 Use the drop-down menu button below to sort sessions and view descriptions.
 To view the list of sessions by time, expand the sections below.
 View/print session schedule (PDF).

-Download sessions by provide type:
+Download sessions by Setting/Service Type:

 COVID-19 accelerated the adoption of technology designed to help aging services providers navigate the pandemic.
 The high rate of technology adoption, spending, and innovation will continue after the pandemic, but we’ll see a shift to advanced technologies designed to address our greatest needs while maximizing current solutions.
 A multisite aging services organization and a hospice provider will join leading experts to explore research on technology adoption and spending and to provide insights into the potential role telehealth, artificial intelligence, resident engagement solutions, and workforce technologies can play in transforming future models of care and ways of doing business.